Alphabetical Plant Listing

 • Slow-growing, this evergreen shrub has an upright to rounded form.
 Grows up to 4-10 ft. tall (120-300 cm) with a spread of 4-6 ft.
 (120-240 cm)

 • A part shade lover, this plant is best grown in consistently moist, acidic, organically richwell-drained soils.
-Provide a site sheltered from cold, dry winds as buds and flowers may be damaged by cold winds.
-Protect from early morning sun and from direct hot summer afternoon sun.
+Provide a site sheltered from cold, dry winds, as buds and flowers may be damaged by cold winds.
+Protect from the early morning sun and the direct hot summer afternoon sun.

 • Apply a root mulch (leaves or shredded bark)

 • Prune after flowering.
-Prune to thin branching and to control size and shape.
+Prune to thin branching and control size and shape.

 Learn How To Plant, Care and Grow Gorgeous Camellias